Firgrep/portfolio/TASKLOG.md

 ## Taskmaster

-* add about page
+* add picture to about page
-* set up misc slice for various site updates (realtime or firestore??)
+* do README
 * set up test suite (see how this works for react components)
 * set up jsDoc (see how this works for react components)

+* testimonials page?